 In family law, half the battle is keeping on top of the latest case law, legislation, precedents and forms.
 Lexis+® Family brings everything together for you online, in one place.

-This week's edition of the Family weekly highlights includes analysis of the new Pension Schemes Bill and consideration of Hadkinson and unless orders...
+This week's edition of the Family weekly highlights includes analyses of non-disclosure in the context of pre-nuptial agreements, a checklist for the...

-Letter enclosing draft financial statement in Form E[insert date]Dear [insert client’s name]I enclose a draft financial statement in Form E. Please...
+Letter enclosing finalised financial statement in Form E[insert date]Dear [insert client’s name]I enclose your completed Form E. Please read it...

 Procedure—Schedule 1 to the Children Act 1989This Practice Note sets out the procedural requirements in relation to an application under Schedule 1 to...